View Current

 2. Depth of excavation.

-3. Soil properties, including variable soil types, stability, shear strength, cohesion, presence of groundwater, effect of exposure to the elements.
+3. Soil properties include variable soil types, stability, shear strength, cohesion, presence of groundwater, and effect of exposure to the elements.

 5. Any specialized plant or work methods required (e.g., ground support).